sc2-pulse/sc2-pulse/README.md

 * Twitch API keys(you must use your own keys)
 * Aligulac API key(you must use your own key)

+## Application properties
+You can provide application properties via the following methods:
+* Env variables.
+App property names should be converted to uppercase, dots replaced with underscores, and hyphens should be removed.
+For example, the `x.y.z-z` app property name should be converted to `X_Y_ZZ` env var name.
+* Secret files.
+Add a `SPRING_CONFIG_IMPORT=optional:configtree:/path/to/secrets/` env variable.
+In the supplied directory, create files with app property names, their content will be used as values.
+* Properties.
+Add a `SPRING_CONFIG_IMPORT=optional:file:/dir/file.properties` env variable.
+Use the supplied file as a regular properties file (name-value map).

 ## Testing
 Run the tests to ensure that you have a valid environment set up.
 You must also pass the tests before creating a PR.